VOLTTRON/volttron/docs/source/core_services/historians/OpenEIS-Historian.rst

-.. _Analytics-Historian:
+.. _OpenEIS-Historian:

-Analytics Historian
+OpenEIS Historian
 ===================

-An Analytics Historian (OpenEIS) has been developed to integrate real time data ingestion into the OpenEIS platform.
+An OpenEIS Historian has been developed to integrate real time data ingestion into the OpenEIS platform.
 In order for the OpenEIS historian to be able to communicate with an OpenEIS server a datasource must be created on the OpenEIS server.
 The process of creating a dataset